-During preconstruction, to get the most value, we will conduct a constructability analysis that examines the materials, systems and elements that will facilitate the efficiency of both schedule and cost, as well as the safety and security of the construction process.
+To get the most value during preconstruction, we will conduct a constructability analysis.
+This analysis examines the materials, systems and elements that will facilitate the efficiency of both schedule and cost, as well as safety and security, while minimizing/eliminating the impact of the construction process on the schools operations.